BottleRocketStudios/Android-Continuity/README.md

 ============

 ### Purpose
-This library provides a means to retain an object across Android lifecycle events for a specified amount of time after that object has been destroyed.
-The objects are keyed on the type of the "anchor" object requesting it, the Android Task that the anchor exists in, the type of the continuous class, and an optional string tag.
+This library provides a means to retain an object across Android UI lifecycle events for a specified amount of time after that UI object has been destroyed.
+The retained objects are keyed on combination of the type of the "anchor" (UI) object requesting it, the Android Task that the anchor exists in, the type of the continuous class, and an optional string tag.

 ### Key Concepts
 * Anchor - An object whose existence is used to determine whether to keep the ContinuousObject around.